sanjaybasu/healthcare-ai-equity/_chapters/chapter_13_bias_detection.md

 ### 13.2.1 Theoretical Foundations of Fairness Metrics

 We begin by establishing notation and core concepts.
-Consider a predictive model that takes patient features $X$ and produces predictions $$\hat{Y}$$ for some outcome of interest $Y$.
+Consider a predictive model that takes patient features $X$ and produces predictions $\hat{Y}$ for some outcome of interest $Y$.
 Patients are characterized by protected attributes $A$ that might include race, ethnicity, sex, age, or other demographic characteristics we wish to ensure receive fair treatment.
 In healthcare, we often care about fairness with respect to multiple protected attributes simultaneously and must consider intersectional identities where patients belong to multiple potentially disadvantaged groups.

 The fundamental tension in fairness metrics arises from different intuitions about what constitutes fair treatment.
 One perspective emphasizes treating similar individuals similarly regardless of protected attributes, which leads naturally to fairness through unawareness, requiring that protected attributes not directly influence predictions.
 However, fairness through unawareness is widely recognized as insufficient because models can rely on features correlated with protected attributes to effectively use information about group membership even when the protected attributes themselves are excluded from model inputs.
 Furthermore, in healthcare contexts, demographic characteristics may have legitimate clinical relevance for example, sex affects disease presentation and medication metabolism through biological mechanisms that should inform clinical decision-making, making complete unawareness both infeasible and potentially harmful.